 A: You must present a completed application to a regional field office or One Stop Shop along with the items listed below to apply for an ignition interlock device and license.

 The medical form can be found here.

-following items must be submitted to the transportation cabinet with a
+The following items must be submitted to the transportation cabinet with a completed application:

 Q: How do I get a device installed?

 A: The certified providers are listed below.
 Your selected provider will direct you to a location and technician to have your device installed.

 Q: Do I have to install a device on every vehicle I own?